Blog

 Many organizations find success through security platform consolidation:

-Unified Platforms: Comprehensive security platforms that address multiple use cases can reduce tool sprawl while improving integration and operational efficiency.
+Unified Platforms: Comprehensive CNAPP platforms (Wiz, CrowdStrike Falcon Cloud Security, Palo Alto Prisma Cloud) that address CSPM, CWPP, CIEM, and CDR in a single solution reduce tool sprawl while improving integration and operational efficiency.

-Single Pane of Glass: Centralized security dashboards that aggregate data from multiple sources improve analyst productivity and threat visibility.
+Single Pane of Glass: Centralized security dashboards that aggregate data from multiple sources improve analyst productivity.
+XDR platforms (Cortex XDR, SentinelOne Singularity, Microsoft Defender) exemplify this approach.

-Skill Concentration: Focusing on fewer platforms allows security teams to develop deeper expertise and more effective operational practices.
+Skill Concentration: Focusing on fewer platforms allows teams to develop deeper expertise.
+Organizations using consolidated platforms report 40% faster incident response times.

-Cost Optimization: Platform consolidation often reduces total cost of ownership through simplified licensing, reduced integration costs, and improved operational efficiency.
+Cost Optimization: Platform consolidation typically reduces TCO by 20-35% through simplified licensing, reduced integration costs, and improved operational efficiency according to 2025 industry analyses.

 Cloud-Native Security Approaches